arshiaasatvati/todo_app/README.md

 and now i used BloC StateManagement for this app using flutter_bloc package

-i also used new widgets like ValueListenableBuilder and ValueNotifier.
+i also used new widgets like ValueListenableBuilder and ValueNotifier. but now i used provider and bloc instead of valueListenableBuilder and ValueNotifier. now i used ChangeNotifierProvider and BlocBuilder.

 here are some shots and records of the app design and mechanism: